mqp2259/CV4BeamAnalysis/README.md

 ## Application

-This software is accessible as a web application on [MecSimCalc](https://mecsimcalc.com/), a cloud computing platform developed at the University of Alberta.
-With [this application](https://mecsimcalc.com/app/8307937/computer_vision_for_beam_analysis), registered users can receive automatic analysis of their handwritten beam diagrams from anywhere at anytime.
+This software is accessible as a web application on [MecSimCalc](https://mecsimcalc.com/), a cloud computing platform developed at the University of Alberta, thanks to the work of Malcolm Kamgang.
+With [this application](https://mecsimcalc.com/app/8307937/computer_vision_for_beam_analysis), registered users can receive automatic analysis of their handwritten beam diagrams from anywhere, at any time.

 ## Citation